This article originally appeared on VICE US.

 Sanders’ intensely loyal supporters and movement politics helped him to a brief moment as the front-runner for the Democratic nomination.
 But It didn’t last long.

-After Sanders tied for an Iowa win, won New Hampshire and dominated in Nevada, Joe Biden rebounded in South Carolina to recover in the race, buoyed by strong African American support.
-The collapse of former New York City Mayor Michael Bloomberg’s campaign and last-minute endorsements from some of Biden’s top former rivals before Super Tuesday helped the former vice president slingshot past Sanders to reclaim his front-runner status.
+After Sanders tied for an Iowa win, won New Hampshire, and dominated in Nevada, Joe Biden rebounded in South Carolina to recover in the race, buoyed by strong African American support.
+The collapse of former New York City Mayor Michael Bloomberg’s campaign and last-minute endorsements from some of his top former rivals before Super Tuesday helped Biden slingshot past Sanders to reclaim his front-runner status.

 Sanders struggled to reestablish himself afterwards, badly losing a string of primary states he’d won or come close to winning in his 2016 campaign as Biden ran up a near-insurmountable delegate lead before the coronavirus pandemic threw the race into deep freeze.

 The pandemic crisis pushed the race out of voters’ minds, and while Sanders took weeks to decide how to proceed, facing almost-certain loss, he decided to drop his now-quixotic bid for the White House rather than risk hurting Biden’s chances of defeating President Trump in the fall.

 While Sanders’ campaign fell short, his movement has helped push the Democratic Party left in recent years, helping make ideas like a national $15 minimum wage, free college education, part of Democratic Party orthodoxy, and making Medicare for All a major debate within the party.